Laila Khan

-Laila Khan (born Reshma Patel; 1978 – 30 January 2011) was a Bollywood actress, best known for her role opposite Rajesh Khanna in the 2008 movie Wafa: A Deadly Love Story and she also starred in Faraar (2011).
+Laila Khan (born Reshma Patel; 1978 – 30 January 2011) was a Bollywood actress, best known for her role opposite Rajesh Khanna in the 2008 movie Wafa: A Deadly Love Story.
 She was allegedly married to Munir Khan, a member of the banned Bangladeshi Harkat-ul-Jihad-al-Islami Bangladesh.
-Khan, along with some members of her family, was allegedly shot dead in 2011 in Maharashtra.
+Khan, along with some members of her family, was allegedly killed by her third father in 2011 in Maharashtra.

+Film career

+Laila Khan made her film debut under the stage name of Laila Patel in the Kannada film Makeup (2002).
+A critic noted that she "has nothing much to do".
+In 2008, she starred in Wafa: A Deadly Love Story in which she was paired opposite Rajesh Khanna.
+The film released to negative reviews with one critic noting that "Wafaa can be counted among the worst films of the year (maybe of all time)".

 Alleged role in terror activities

 Laila Khan allegedly supplied the Lashkar-e-Taiba (LeT), a terrorist organisation was planning an attack, with information on the city of Mumbai.

 Disappearance

 On the night of 30 January 2011, Khan, accompanied by her mother Shelina, older sister Hashmina, twin siblings Imran and Zara, and cousin Rehshma, drove out of Mumbai towards their holiday home in Igatpuri, 126 km north of Mumbai.
 On 9 February 2011, Khans's mother spoke with her sister, Albana Patel, and said that she was in Chandigarh with her third husband Pervez Iqbal Tak.
 After this, the family vanished without a trace.

-Subsequently, Khans's father, Nadir Shah Patel (Shelina's first husband), filed a complaint at a Mumbai police station stating that his daughter had gone missing along with other members of her family.
-A similar complaint was also filed by Bollywood film director Rakesh Sawant, who was shooting his second film, Jinnat, with Khan just before she disappeared from Mumbai.
+Subsequently, Khan's father, Nadir Shah Patel (Shelina's first husband), filed a complaint at a Mumbai police station stating that his daughter had gone missing along with other members of her family.
+A similar complaint was also filed by Bollywood film actress Rakhi Sawant, who was shooting her second film, Jinnat, with Khan just before she disappeared from Mumbai.

 Nadir Shah Patel has appealed to the Bombay High Court on 17 July 2012 seeking transfer of his daughter's murder case from Crime Branch to NIA, alleging that the former did not probe the case promptly.